BestTimesToVisit.com Logo

 Cycling

-Cambridge is a quintessential cycling city, with more bikes than cars in some areas.
-Renting a bike is a fantastic way to cover more ground and experience the city like a local.
+Cambridge is famously a cycling city, with more bikes than cars in some areas.
+Renting a bike is an excellent way to cover more ground and experience the city like a local.
+It's particularly useful for reaching areas slightly outside the immediate city center.

 River Cam Punting